Michael Jordan makes record-breaking $10 million donation to Make-A-Wish for 60th birthday

 The gift is the largest given by an individual in the foundation's 43-year history.

-Jordan, who turns 60 on Friday, hopes his donation will inspire others to support Make-A-Wish.
+Jordan, who turned 60 on Friday, hopes his donation will inspire others to support Make-A-Wish.

 "For the past 34 years, it's been an honor to partner with Make-A-Wish and help bring a smile and happiness to so many kids," the Charlotte Hornets owner said in a statement.